DanielAWood/viewIssues/README.md

-Original code modified to create a page that displays the issues of https://github.com/angular/angular repository from the last 7 days.
+## Original code modified to create a page that displays the issues of https://github.com/angular/angular repository from the last 7 days.

-Items below left intentionally
+### Items below left intentionally.

 ------------------------------------------------------